fpestunov/Nuxt.js-Fundamentals/readme.md

 - How to deploy your apps to Heroku and Netlify

 This course is made together with the Chopin brothers (founders of Nuxt.js) and core member Alexander Lichter.

+## What is Nuxt.js?

+Nuxt.js is a framework for creating Vue.js applications.
+Its goal is to help Vue developers take advantage of top-notch technologies, fast, easy and in an organized way.

+In this lesson, we talk about some of the awesome features Nuxt.js brings to the table:
+- SEO with Server Side Rendering (SSR)
+- Pre Rendering
+- Code Splitting